Houl/repmo-vim/README.markdown

 [plugin/repmo.vim](http://vim.sf.net/scripts/script.php?script_id=2174),
 the script is simpler now, and autoloaded.

+With repmo, you can map keys and make them repeatable with a key.
+Repmo is targeted at motions and scroll commands, because for each mapped key you need to specify an opposite key.

+For technical reasons, there are two functions: `repmo#SelfKey()` must be used when mapping a builtin key to itself, `repmo#Key()` is for the other cases.

 New Feature: Typing `[count];` (given you mapped `;`) updates the remembered count.